AdaCore/training_material/courses/fundamentals_of_ada/adv_270_subprogram_contracts.rst

    - :dfn:`Supplier` provides services

-       - In Ada: Implements it
        - Guarantees specific functional behavior
        - Has requirements for guarantees to hold

    - :dfn:`Client` utilizes services

-       - In Ada: Calls the subprogram
        - Guarantees supplier's conditions are met
        - Requires result to follow the subprogram's guarantees